canarytrace/documentation/docs/features/overview.md

 ## Hero Elements

-Easily measure render time of individual parts of your web application with Hero Elements, e.g. when exactly is displayed to suer login button or some banner?
+Easily measure render time of individual parts of your web application with Hero Elements, e.g. when exactly is displayed to user login button or some banner?

 - [How to use Hero Elements](/docs/features/hero)